nfisher23/nickolasfisher.com/content/blog/How-to-Deploy-a-Spring-MVC-Application-Behind-an-Nginx-Reverse-Proxy.md

 ### What is a Reverse Proxy?

 A reverse proxy is the middle-man between the consumer of your service/application and the application itself.
 Take, for example, somebody typing your web domain (https://your-awesome-domain.com) into her browser.
 After the browser finds the IP address of where your web domain is located, her browser sends an HTTP request to the browser at the specified endpoint.
-If you _don&#39;t_ have a reverse proxy set up, then your application will have to be listening for active connections at your-awesome-domain.com:443, and be capable of serving up a CA-signed certificate along with the response.
-If your site doesn&#39;t have https configured, then it must be listening at port 80 (and obviously would not need any certs).
+If you _don't_ have a reverse proxy set up, then your application will have to be listening for active connections at your-awesome-domain.com:443, and be capable of serving up a CA-signed certificate along with the response.
+If your site doesn't have https configured, then it must be listening at port 80 (and obviously would not need any certs).

 This is fine for some applications.
-However, what if you want to put another web app on the same VM (because you&#39;re cheap, like me)?
-With this setup, you&#39;re going to need something in between your web applications to decide which one to forward the request to.
-That &#34;something&#34; is a reverse proxy.
+However, what if you want to put another web app on the same VM (because you're cheap, like me)?
+With this setup, you're going to need something in between your web applications to decide which one to forward the request to.
+That "something" is a reverse proxy.
 The person deciding to come to your site still enters https://your-awesome-domain.com into the browser.
-Before, her signal would look like: \[her\] -&gt; \[your web app\].
-Now, her request signal looks like \[her\] -&gt; \[reverse proxy\] -&gt; \[your web app\].
+Before, her signal would look like: \[her\] -> \[your web app\].
+Now, her request signal looks like \[her\] -> \[reverse proxy\] -> \[your web app\].

 Common reasons for reverse proxies include making zero downtime deployments much easier to do, handling certificate management for https-enabled sites, cramming as many web apps on your server as the thing can handle, or selectively caching content--which I will cover in the next post.